tsuyoshicho/action-mypy/README.md

       Relative to the working directory.
     required: false
     default: '.'
+  ### Flags for setup/execute ###
+  execute_command:
+    description: |
+      mypy execute command.
+      Normally it is "mypy", but for example "poetry run mypy" if you want to run at Poetry without activating the virtual environment.
+    required: false
+    default: 'mypy'
+  setup_command:
+    description: |
+      mypy setup command.
+      Runs when "setup_method" is "install" or required by "adaptive".
+    required: false
+    default: 'pip install mypy'
+  setup_method:
+    description: |
+      mypy setup method.
+Select from below.
+      "adaptive" - Check "execute_command" with "--version" is executable.
+      If it can be executed, do the same as "nothing", otherwise do the same as "install".
+      "nothing" - no setup process.
+      This option expects the user to prepare the environment (ex. previous workflow step executed "pip install -r requirements.txt").
+      "install" - execute "setup_command".

+      Incorrect values behave as "adaptive".
+    required: false
+    default: 'adaptive'
   ### Flags for reviewdog ###
   level:
     description: 'Report level for reviewdog [info,warning,error]'